 Aloha!
 One of the most recognizable food trends is the colourful, flavourful and Hawaiian, poke bowl.
 Pronounced poh-kay and rhymes with okay, this native dish is a mix of cold and hot ingredients, raw and cooked, plus it's both a healthy choice with all the qualities of your favourite comfort foods.
 We recently had lunch at the newest poke restaurant in Toronto, Calii Love inspired by Hawaii and Los Angeles, and was completely in awe of the flavour complexities, the shoyu sauce and the simplicity and freshness in every bowl.

 As with most bowls, your foundation should be of equal quality to your protein as it works together to balance the dish.
-Start with your choice of starch including rice (jasmine, white, brown, wild), quinoa, couscous or go grain free with specialized zucchini or spaghetti squash.
+Start with your choice of starch including rice (jasmine, white, brown, wild), quinoa, couscous.
+If preferred, go grain free with spiralized zucchini or spaghetti squash.
 Whatever you choose, top it with sesame seeds and a sprinkle of soy sauce or sesame oil to set the tone of your base.

 Only the best quality.
 We love the texture and consistency of fresh tuna and use it as the primary in our bowl.
-You could also substitute for salmon, scallops or crab, or if you are plant-based, go for a classic like marinated tuna or portobello mushrooms.
+You could also substitute for salmon or crab.
+Go for a classic like marinated tofu or portobello mushrooms for a plant-based poke bowl.
 Aside from choosing the freshest and fattiest fish, cutting is the next important thing.
 Be sure to cut against the grain into long thin slices or cubes.

 We marinade our tuna in a soy sauce blend and top with black sesame seeds for about 1 hour.
-This allows the fish to get additional flavours that you don’t get with raw meat, and also flavours the soy sauce.
+This allows the fish to get additional flavours that you don't get with raw meat.
+The tuna and sesame also flavours the soy sauce.
 Once we add the fish to our poke bowl, we use the remaining sauce to glaze the entire bowl, allowing the flavour to cohesively blend together to create harmony in each bite.

 This is the fun part.
 Garnish your poke bowl with all your favourite flavours and colours.
 We love using seaweed as it adds to the sushi effect of our bowl, rashes and red pepper for crunch, cucumber for sweetness, jalapeños for heat , avocados for fat and texture and quick picked ginger for spice and depth.
 Use your favourite ingredients to create a bowl personalized to your tastes.